-Furthermore, in Japan, joining the national social (health) insurance, contributing to the pension fund programme, and paying employment insurance are mandatory.
-A part of these costs is borne by the Participant and deducted from the monthly post-tax remuneration each month on payday.
+Furthermore, in Japan, joining a mutual aid association (kyōsai kumiai; equivalent to health insurance), contributing to the pension fund programme, and paying employment insurance are mandatory.
+A part of these costs is borne by the participant and deducted from the monthly post-tax remuneration each month on payday.

-4) Limitation on Profit-Making Activities
+(4) Limitation on Profit-Making Activities

-Participants, in understanding the objectives of the Programme, are expected to prioritise their duties as a Participant and are expected to refrain from engaging in other profit-making activities.
+Participants, in understanding the objectives of the Programme, are expected to prioritise their duties as a participant and are expected to refrain from engaging in other profit-making activities.